tdwg/ontology/README.md

 - http://rs.tdwg.org/ontology/voc/TaxonOccurrenceInteraction
 - http://rs.tdwg.org/ontology/voc/Team
 - http://rs.tdwg.org/ontology/voc/TeamWithSource

+See the [recommended replacements page](replacements.md) for recommended alternatives to some of these deprecated portions of the ontology.
+As of 2015-07-01, the recommended replacement list is a stub and a work in progress.

 ## Details of modifications made to the TDWG ontologies based on the VoMaG Report